thinkerbot/ts/README.md

     ./example               # run a single test script ./example test_a_thing  # run a single test

-See the FUNCTIONS section for all functions available in tests.
+See the FUNCTIONS, EXAMPLES, and TROUBLESHOOT sections for more details.

 ## OPTIONS